5 Key Elements of a Quality Warehouse Barcode Label

 A typical barcode label is made up of five key components.

 - Release liner – This is the base carrier to which a label is adhered prior to its use.
-“Paper is the most common release liner,” Aitken said.
+“Paper is the most common release liner,” Bender said.
 “It’s usually coated with silicone so labels easily release from their rolls or sheets.”

 - Adhesive – This is the glue that binds the finished label to a surface.
 Adhesives can be permanent, temporary, removable or repositionable, and formulated for all-temperature or freezer environments.
-“Understanding the environment in which the label will be used and the surface the label needs to adhere to are vital to selecting the most effective solution,” Aitken said.
+“Understanding the environment in which the label will be used and the surface the label needs to adhere to are vital to selecting the most effective solution,” Bender said.

 - Base stock – This is the material on which the barcode and other label images and text are printed.
-“There are several different base stocks for label applications, including polyester, polypropylene, paper, film, vinyl and metal – each of which can vary widely in their ability to withstand environmental conditions,” Aitken said.
+“There are several different base stocks for label applications, including polyester, polypropylene, paper, film, vinyl and metal – each of which can vary widely in their ability to withstand environmental conditions,” Bender said.

 - Print image – Imagery can be applied via different print technologies, such as thermal transfer (heat), laser, ion deposition (toner), aqueous and inkjet.
-“These methods each have advantages and disadvantages relative to print quality, durability and cost,” Aitken said.
+“These methods each have advantages and disadvantages relative to print quality, durability and cost,” Bender said.

 - Coating – Barcode labels that are required to last and withstand daily use typically feature a protective top coating, such as a film laminate or varnish.
 This layer is applied on top of the print image, before labels are die cut.
-“Lamination or varnish coatings help protect against environmental factors like physical bumps and scrapes, extreme temperatures, sunlight and harsh cleaning solutions,” Aitken said.
+“Lamination or varnish coatings help protect against environmental factors like physical bumps and scrapes, extreme temperatures, sunlight and harsh cleaning solutions,” Bender said.

 Advantages of Digital Label Printing